lenaxia/generative-agent/docs/17_CODE_QUALITY_IMPROVEMENT_CHECKLIST.md

 ## Rules

+- If there is a way to resolve a linting risk programmatically with minimal risk, do so with a script
+- If it seems like linting rules/tools are conflicting with each other, than reconcile the rules
 - Always use the venv at ./venv/bin/activate
 - ALWAYS use test driven development, write tests first
 - Never assume tests pass, run the tests and positively verify that the test passed